 - No more risks of handling and storing heavy gas cylinders

 The cost of operating an in-house gas generator is extremely low - the only raw materials needed are air and electricity.
-Using in-house gas generation is about ten times less expensive than operating a tank delivery system, and far safer.
-Running and maintaining a gas generator for an LC-MS system typically costs only a few hundred dollars a year.
+Using in-house gas generation is significantly less expensive than operating a tank delivery system, and much safer.
 Return on investment takes only about 12 months, depending on the specific usage and required purity.
 This is a huge ongoing savings compared to the costs of tanks.
 Lease-to-own programs are also available.

-To learn more about in-house gas generation, visit our website or call 978-858-0505 to speak with a Parker Balston engineer.
+To learn more about in-house gas generation, visit our website.

 Read this guide for information about storing and handling compressed gas cylinders.

-This post was contributed by Judy Silva, Gas Generation Technology Blog Team Member, Parker Hannifin
+This post was contributed by the Gas Generation Technology Blog Team, Parker Hannifin